Clicky Skip to Content

 What Does Jajangmyeon Taste Like

 The taste of jajangmyeon differs from place to place.
-It has a sweet, salty and sour flavor.
-The sweet taste of the jajangmyeon is due to the black bean paste that you eat with it.
-The jajangmyeon tastes like noodles or spaghetti, just a little thicker and a bit chewy.
+It has a sweet, salty and sour flavour.
+The sweet taste of the jjajangmyeon is due to the black bean paste that you eat with it—the jjajangmyeon tastes like noodles or spaghetti, just a little thicker and a bit chewy.

-While both dishes are meat sauce noodles, Chinese jajang noodles are usually based on bean paste, while Korean dishes use fermented black bean paste.
-Modeled after Korean and Chinese Jajangmyeon, chapatis are the best way to eat them.
+While both dishes are meat sauce noodles, Chinese jjajang noodles are usually based on bean paste, while Korean dishes use fermented black bean paste.
+Modelled after Korean and Chinese Jajangmyeon, chapatis are the best way to eat them.

 The black bean paté in jajangmyeon can sometimes be salted, and the addition of meat helps to add texture to this dish.
-While there are other noodles with black bean sauce that can keep your mouth open from spicy, jajangmyeon is usually not very spicy.
+While other noodles with black bean sauce can keep your mouth open from spicy, jjajangmyeon is usually not very spicy.

-Find out what does jajangmyeon taste like if you are eating it for the first time
+Find out what jjajangmyeon taste like if you are eating it for the first time

 To answer your question, Jajangmyeon is a traditional Korean dish made with black bean paste and noodles.
 Jajangmyeon, also known as Jajangmyeon in Korea, is a Korean dish made of thick noodles stir-fried with black bean paste and vegetables in black bean paste.
 Jajangmyeon is probably the most popular Chinese-Korean dish in Korea.